ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 5/Storage_and_Databases.md

     - How available you need your data to be ?
 - Amazon S3 storage classes:
     1. **S3 Standard**
+        - Used for frequently accessed data
+        - Low latency and high throughput
+        - Can sustain 2 concurrent facility failures
+        - Use cases: Big Data analytics, mobile & gaming applications, content distribution

     2. **S3 Standard-Infrequent A (S3 Standard-IA)**
+        - For data that's less frequently accessed, but requires rapid access when needed
+        - Lower cost than S3 Standard
+        - use cases: Disaster Recovery, backups

     3. **S3 One Zone-Infrequent Access (S3 One Zone-IA)**
+        - High durability in a single AZ; data lost when AZ is destroyed
+        - 99.5% availability (Lower availability)
+        - use cases: storing secondary backup copies of on-premise data, or data that you can recreate

     4. **S3 Intelligent-Tiering**
+        - Moves objects automatically between Access Tiers based on usage
+        - Small monthly monitoring and auto-tiering fee
+        - No retrieval charges in S3 intelligent-Tiering
+        - Different tiers:
+            - Frequent Access tier (automatic): default tier
+            - Infrequent Access tier (automatic): objects not accessed for 30 days
+            - Archive Access tier (automatic): objects not accessed for 90 days
+            - Archive Access tier (optional): configurable from 90 days to 700+ days
+            - Deep Archive Access tier (optimal): config from 180 days to 700 days

     5. **S3 Glacier Instant Retrieval**
+        - Low-cost object storage meant for archiving/ backup
+        - Pricing: price for storage + object retrieval cost
+        - Millisecond retrieval, great for data accessed once a quarter
+        - Minimum storage duration of 90 days

     6. **S3 Glacier Flexible Retrieval**
+        - Low-cost object storage meant for archiving/ backup
+        - Pricing: price for storage + object retrieval cost
+        - Expedited (1 to 5 minutes), Standard (3 to 5 hours), Bulk(5 to 12 hours)[Free]
+        - Minimum storage duration of 90 days

     7. **S3 Glacier Deep Archive**
+        - Low-cost object storage meant for archiving/ backup
+        - Pricing: price for storage + object retrieval cost
+        - For long term storage
+        - Standard (12 hours), Bulk(48 hours)
+        - Minimum Duration of 180 days

     8. **S3 Outposts**
+- S3 Durability && Availability
+    - Durability
+        - AWS S3 is high durability (99.999999999%, 11 9's) of objects across multiple AZ
+        - Same for all storage classes
+    - Availability
+        - Varies depending on the storage class

 ---